Understanding online payroll

 Stay up to date with tax law changes

 Tax rates and rules change regularly.
-Xero payroll updates automatically when federal or state tax laws change, so you don't need to manually adjust withholding tables or worry about using outdated rates.
+Online payroll software updates automatically when federal or state tax laws change, so you don't need to manually adjust withholding tables or use outdated rates.

 How to choose payroll software

-Selecting the right payroll software depends on your business size, budget, and existing tools.
-Here's what to evaluate.
+Selecting the right online payroll software depends on your business size, budget, and existing tools.
+Here's what to evaluate when comparing your options.

-• Integration with your accounting system: Look for software that connects directly with your accounting platform.
-This avoids manual data entry and reconciliation errors.
-Xero payroll syncs automatically with Xero accounting.
+- Integration with your accounting system: look for software that connects directly with your accounting platform to avoid manual data entry and reconciliation errors

-• Ease of use: Look for clear workflows and built-in guidance that you and your accountant can navigate.
-Complex interfaces lead to mistakes and wasted time.
+- Ease of use: look for clear workflows and built-in guidance that you and your accountant can navigate without a steep learning curve

-• Cloud-based access: Look for cloud-based software that lets you run pay runs from anywhere.
-This gives employees online access and eliminates the IT burden of on-premise systems.
+- Cloud-based access: choose software that lets you run pay runs from anywhere, giving employees online access while eliminating the IT burden of on-premise systems

-• Scalability: Look for software that handles additional employees, multiple pay schedules, and new states without requiring a system change.
+- Scalability: make sure the software handles additional employees, multiple pay schedules, and new states without requiring a system change

-• Automated tax compliance: Look for software that calculates withholdings, submits deposits, and files forms automatically.
-Manual tax work creates unnecessary risk.
+- Automated tax compliance: prioritize software that calculates withholdings, submits deposits, and files forms automatically to reduce risk

-• Reporting capabilities: Look for reports on labor costs, tax liabilities, and employee earnings.
-Check that the software offers what your accountant needs for financial statements and tax planning.
+- Reporting capabilities: look for reports on labor costs, tax liabilities, and employee earnings that your accountant can use for financial statements and tax planning

-• Support and onboarding: Look for responsive customer support and setup resources.
-Consider how you'll get help when questions arise.
+- Support and onboarding: consider the support resources available and how you'll get help when questions come up

 Apps and integrations that work with Xero payroll